gwruck/BlazorWasmMixedwithServerPages/README.md

 The above Microsoft link states that:

-Optionally, the server project (MultipleBlazorApps.Server) can serve pages or views as a formal Razor Pages or MVC app.
+"Optionally, the server project (MultipleBlazorApps.Server) can serve pages or views as a formal Razor Pages or MVC app."

 I wanted to change this advice so that I could also serve Blazor Components from the Server project as well.
 The following answer describes how I got it to work.
 Please share any other comments / alternative methods if you have also tried to get this to work. (refer to SO link for answer.)